-Our Victim Assistance Program is dedicated to providing victims affiliated with Cleveland Clinic with individualized, efficient and effective support, education and resources to cope with the aftermath of a criminal offense, such as domestic violence, sexual assault, workplace violence, harassment, homicide survivors, assault, child or elder abuse, human trafficking and/or robbery.
-Advocates offer victims information about the different options available to them and support victims' decision-making.
+The Cleveland Clinic Police Department offers a Victim Assistance Program to all patients, visitors and caregivers.
+Through the program, we provide victims affiliated with Cleveland Clinic individualized, efficient and effective support, and resources to cope with the aftermath of a criminal offense, such as domestic violence, sexual assault, workplace violence, harassment, homicide survivors, assault, child or elder abuse, human trafficking and/or robbery.
+Advocates offer victims information about the different options available to them and support their decision-making related to medical, legal or emotional interventions.
 Services advocates offer include:

 - Informing individuals of their rights as a victim of crime according to the Ohio Revised Code